-Paramedic Science is currently offered at both the Meridian Health Science Center and the Idaho Falls campus.
+Paramedic Science is offered at both the Meridian Health Science Center and the Idaho Falls campus.

-- The only accredited Associate of Science program in Paramedic Science in Idaho.
+- Idaho's only accredited Associate of Science degree program in Paramedic Science

-- Option to continue on for a B.S. in Health Sciences with a concentration in Emergency medical Services.
+- Option to continue on for a Bachelor of Science in Health Sciences with a concentration in Emergency Medical Services

 - You'll have the ability to make $40k or more, working only 8 days a month